DQNEO/Amazon-S3-Thin/README.md

 ## put\_object( $bucket, $key, $content \[, $headers\] )

 **Arguments**:

-a list of the following items, in order:

 - 1. bucket - a string with the destination bucket
 - 2. key - a string with the destination key